hallamaria1997/02476_mlops/reports/README.md

 > *Debugging method was dependent on group member.
 Some just used ... and others used ... .
 We did a single profiling*
 > *run of our main code at some point that showed ...*
 >
+> Answer:

-> Answer: In most cases, when we came across some issues, we were able to solve them by looking into what the error message said in the terminal and using Google to find answers to our questions.
+In most cases, when we came across some issues, we were able to solve them by looking into what the error message said in the terminal and using Google to find answers to our questions.
 We didn't use the python debugger since we didn't feel like we needed it.
 When profiling our model, we relied on the SimpleProfiler that is included in the pytorch lightning profiler package.
 Both the activities that consumed the majority of the running time and the total number of calls made logical sense.
 It's possible that we could have done more to optimize the code, but after using pytorch lighting, we feel like the results are a lot more satisfying.

---- question 16 fill here ---

 ## Working in the cloud